suomela/mf2d/README.md

 ### As a subroutine

+You can use this software as a subroutine to filter 1-dimensional and 2-dimensional arrays of floating point values.

-You will only need filter.cc and filter.h.
+You will only need filter.cc and filter.h; you do not need any additional libraries.

 See filter.h for the interface, and mf2d-unittest.cc for simple examples.